getsrinidhi/module-development/products/README.txt

    1) Title
    2) Body
    3) Price
- - All these should be created programmatically.
+ - All these should be created programmatically